 I had quite a bit of bleeding over the next 4-5 days.
 I wore Depends + a maxi pad for a few days to keep from ruining my underwear.

 On the Monday after my D&C (the procedure was Thursday), I woke up with a terrible cold.
 After getting up for a few minutes, I needed to lay back down.
 I got back up a few minutes later to finish making tea and the room started spinning.
 I sat down and Andrew came over to talk with me, but his voice sounded super far away.
 I got super pale and felt like I was going to throw up.

 Then I realized I was probably super anemic.
 I went to CVS that afternoon and picked up some iron and vitamin C supplements.
 By the next day I was already feeling a ton better!

-Now I have to continue having blood tests until my HCG levels drop back down to 0.
+I continued having weekly blood tests until my HCG levels dropped back down to less than 5.
 This ensures that the miscarriage is complete and my body isn’t still holding onto anything.
-I had my first test on 8/21 and my levels had already dropped from 125,000 (on 8/1) to 153!
-I’ll go in again next week to re-test.
+Here’s the progression of my levels:

 August 24th Update: It’s been 16 days since my D&C and I’m still having some light brown discharge.
 I’ve been cleared by my OB, but we have to keep from getting pregnant for one full menstrual cycle before trying again.
 I think it’s just for pregnancy dating purposes, but I’m OK with it.
 I need a minute to just be me before we try again.